amyjko/foundations-of-information/chapters/systems.md

 * [_Seduced by Substack_, What Next TBD, Slate|https://slate.com/podcasts/what-next-tbd/2021/04/why-you-keep-hearing-about-substack].
 Discusses why some journalists are shifting from traditional journalism to a paid newsletter model on Substack, and the tradeoffs of the new model for editorial oversight, labor, and chasing audience.

 * [_Brown Box_, Radiolab, WNYC Studios|https://www.wnycstudios.org/podcasts/radiolab/articles/brown-box].
 Discusses the information systems used to rapidly provision online orders and some of inhumane work they cause.
 Also discusses the complexities of name changes for those with records of archived, credited work.
 (The reporter is transgender.)

+* [_The Internet is a Luxury_, Recode Daily, Vox|https://podcasts.apple.com/us/podcast/recode-daily/id1479107698?i=1000525711792].
+Discusses the digital divide and why most people in the world still don't have access to the internet.